-Since 2014, Clare Walker has been a Domestic Abuse Expert Witness in tribunal courts working with immigration solicitors and their clients who are going through Immigration and or Asylum procedures whom are also claiming to be victims of domestic abuse.
-The whole process is based on a confidential meeting held with a client, this is organised by the clients Solicitor.
-From that meeting a report is created giving Clare’s expert opinion and assessment of the clients experiences, from content, context & presentation.
-Additionally if required too as an Clare will attend court Expert Witness for any further questioning.
+Since 2014, Clare Walker has been a Domestic Abuse Expert Witness in tribunal courts working with clients who are going through Immigration and or Asylum procedures whom are also claiming to be victims of domestic abuse.
+This process is being more & more requested in other court processes too, especially the family courts.

 Read more about Clare’s work in immigration see this blog post CWC working in immigration.